 BigQuery came in 18% cheaper — saving ~$880/month, or ~$10,560 annualized.

-→ Decoding the bill: credits, slots, and DBUs are how each platform meters compute, and confusing them is how teams overspend silently.
+Decoding the bill: credits, slots, and DBUs are how each platform meters compute, and confusing them is how teams overspend silently.
 Snowflake credits map to warehouse size × time running.
 BigQuery slots are units of query concurrency (on-demand = burst; reservations = guaranteed).
-Understanding which lever you're pulling is the first step in any cost investigation.

 Where Snowflake Won

+Consistent query performance.
 Snowflake's query performance was more consistent across the test period.
 Ad-hoc queries on large tables returned in predictable time because compute is always available when the warehouse is running.
-BigQuery's on-demand model introduced occasional queue delays during peak hours — not show-stopping, but noticeable for analysts waiting on exploratory queries.
+BigQuery's on-demand model introduced occasional queue delays during peak hours.

 Snowflake's warehouse model bills by credit per second with a 60-second minimum per query.
 A 2XL warehouse burns 16 credits/hour.
-The implication: short, frequent queries on large warehouses are expensive.
-Right-sizing the warehouse to the actual workload is the key lever.
+Short, frequent queries on large warehouses are expensive — right-sizing the warehouse is the key lever.

 SELECT